 The rollerhead stop should be used whenever rollerhead travel needs to be limited for example when repetitive cross cuts are being made.
 Use of the rollerhead stop will also prevent the blade from throwing small cut off pieces on the return stroke.
 Do not adjust the rollerhead stop unless the power is off and locked out and the blade stopped.
-The rollerhead
+The rollerhead stop must be used on the right side of the arm.
+Proper adjustment of the rollerhead stop is completed as follows:

-- Pull the rollerhead forward far enough for the blade to sever the material and travel 1/4" past the material.
-Lock the rollerhead to the arm with the riplock and place the rollerhead stop so it is touching the rollerhead and tighten the knob - 3.
+- 1. Pull the rollerhead forward far enough for the blade to sever the material and travel 1/4" past the material. - 2.
+Lock the rollerhead to the arm with the riplock and place the rollerhead stop so it is touching the rollerhead and tighten the knob. - 3.
 Loosen the riplock and return the rollerhead behind the fence.